-When people wonder why all radical Islamists speak the same language of intolerance and dictatorship, they need to understand that they are people for whom Islam is just a political tool to dictate terms under threat.
-Rather than grasping the spirit of Islam – peace – they have fallen for distorted, out of context and self-serving interpretation of Islam.
+All radical Islamists speak the same language of intolerance and dictatorship.
+For them Islam is just a political tool to dictate terms on others under threat.
+Rather than grasping the essence of Islam which is peace, they fall for distorted, out of context and self-serving interpretation of Islam.
 Saudi Arabia’s Wahhabi cult exemplifies this dangerous ideology that turns normal Muslims into suicidal and merciless killers.

 All radical Islamic groups have the same core ideology; they differ only in personality clashes.
 Their preference for violence and terrorism is exemplified in the training manual of Al Qaeda whose operatives carried out the 9/11 attacks in 2001.
 It clearly states:

 “[An] Islamic government would never be established except by the bomb and rifle.
 Islam does not coincide or make a truce with unbelief, but rather confronts it.
 The confrontation that Islam calls for with these godless and apostate regimes, does not know Socratic debates, Platonic ideals nor Aristotelian diplomacy.
 But it knows the dialogue of bullets, the ideals of assassination, bombing, and destruction, and the diplomacy of the cannon and machine-gun.
 The young came to prepare themselves for Jihad [holy war], commanded by the majestic Allah’s order in the holy Koran.”

 True practitioners of Islam as a religion can’t imagine, even in their wildest dream, the Prophet ever approving such destructive thinking of the terror gangs.